nicolastmaia/swapi-visualizer/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This is a web project developed using ReactJS for a internship challenge.
+This is a web project developed using ReactJS for an internship challenge.
 The idea of the app is to consume the [SWAPI](https://swapi.dev/api) and show some data regarding the Star Wars movies franchise and characters.

 # What you will need